-The Group does not have any control over the wind resource but has no gearing at wind farm level and has designed its dividend policy such that it can withstand significant short term variability in production relating to wind.
+The Group does not have any control over the wind resource but has no debt at wind farm level and has designed its dividend policy such that it can withstand significant short term variability in production relating to wind.
 Before investment, the Group carries out extensive due diligence and relevant historical wind data is available over a substantial period of time.
 The other component of wind energy generation, a wind farm's ability to turn wind into energy, is mitigated by generally purchasing wind farms with a proven operating track record.

 When acquiring wind farms that have only recently entered into operation, only limited operational data is available.
-In these instances, the acquisition agreements with the vendors of these wind farms may include a "wind energy true-up" which will apply once 2 years' operational data has become available.
-Under this true-up, the net load factor will be reforecast based on all available data and the purchase price will be adjusted, subject to de minimis thresholds and caps.
+In these instances, the acquisition agreements with the vendors of these wind farms will include a "wind energy true-up" or an appropriate discount.